 Babies can be restless sleepers, especially when they’re newborns.
 Thanks to those little internal clocks that aren’t fully functioning yet, newborns can sleep somewhere between 16 and 20 hours every day.
 However, that breaks down into lots of napping.

-Experts recommend waking newborn babies every three to four hours until they’re showing steady weight gain.
+Experts recommend that newborns breastfeed 8 to 12 times every 24 hours.
+For some babies that don’t wake often enough on their own at first, this may mean waking them every three to four hours to feed until they’re showing steady weight gain.
 This will occur in the first few weeks.

 After that, new babies may sleep for four or five hours at a time.
 This will likely continue until around the three-month mark when babies usually start sleeping for eight to nine hours at night, along with a handful of naps during the day.
 But that nighttime stretch may have a few interruptions.